bhovhannes/svg-url-loader/README.md

 ### `encoding`

 This option controls which encoding to use when constructing a data-URI for an SVG.
-When set to a non-"none" value, quotes are never applied to the outputted data-URI.
+When set to a non-"none" value, loader does not apply quotes to the resulting data-URI.

 Possible values are "base64" and "none".
 Defaults to "none".